-- 10.70 The only food retail facility in Alderholt is a Co-op convenience store located on the corner of Station Road and Ringwood Road. - 10.71 There is one pub in the village, The Churchill Arms located on Daggons Road. - 10.72 The Bournemouth, Christchurch, and East Dorset Joint Retail and Leisure Study (22 March 2019) suggests that: - In terms of convenience good floorspace, East Dorset (east and west) needs an additional 100 sq.m. of floorspace from 2023-2028, - In terms of comparison goods floorspace, 273 sq.m is needed between 2023-2028, and - In terms of food and beverage floorspace, 725 sq.m is needed between 2023 -2028.
+- 10.70 The only food retail facility in Alderholt is a Co-op convenience store located on the corner of Station Road and Ringwood Road. - 10.71 There is one pub in the village, The Churchill Arms located on Daggons Road. - 10.72 The Bournemouth, Christchurch, and East Dorset Joint Retail and Leisure Study (22 March 2019) suggests that: - In terms of convenience good floorspace, East Dorset (east and west) needs an additional 100 sq.m of floorspace from 2023-2028, - In terms of comparison goods floorspace, 273 sq.m is needed between 2023-2028, and - In terms of food and beverage floorspace, 725 sq.m is needed between 2023 -2028. - 10.73 Higher order goods shopping, both convenience and comparison, are available at Fordingbridge (where there is a Tesco Express, small Co-op and a Londis plus other independent food retailers) and Verwood (Morrisons, a Tesco Express, Co-op and a recently opened Lidl).

-- 10.73 This section considers the effects of the construction phase on the baseline conditions. - 10.74 The main socio economic impacts during construction relate to economy and employment, and specifically, job creation.
+- 10.74 This section considers the effects of the construction phase on the baseline conditions. - 10.75 The main socio economic impacts during construction relate to economy and employment, and specifically, job creation.